 When the sun begins to rise each morning, the Earth’s atmosphere filters the colors of the sun, creating a rich, warm glow all around us.
 As the sun rises in the sky, the colors begin to shift more toward the blues and crisper whites of midday.
 In the evening, the sun recedes, and the warmer lights return.

-People’s use of dimmers used to match this pattern (known as a circadian rhythm).
+People’s use of dimmers is used to match this pattern (known as a circadian rhythm).
 It is only natural, when the exterior light is at its brightest, for people to brighten their interior lighting all the way up to compensate.
 Likewise, in the evenings, people will generally set a more mellow mood by dimming, and the old incandescent bulbs would follow something of an ad-hoc circadian pattern.

 With the advent of circadian lighting, many have found the solution they desire.
 Brands like Ketra have beautiful lighting systems that mirror the sun’s light precisely, all based on your latitude and longitude.
-And while these systems are extremely powerful, many remain priced out of these types of whole home solutions.
+And while these systems are extremely powerful, many remain priced out of these types of whole-home solutions.

 This is where Dim-To-Warm technology comes in.
 A dim to warm LED bulb automatically replicates the beautiful dimming quality of the original incandescent bulb, all while retaining the long life and energy efficiency of an LED.